bcgov/nr-fds-pyetl/docs/data_load.md

 <img src="https://lh3.googleusercontent.com/pw/AP1GczMJaVEHHphmPE_w4ekcrlvD9UIGulCzzPXXIrPen7cEzwjA3CSlNLMyZMJpXrNC8ySVjEXoQra98CQSD__EQuINSi4QXiKkraBFw-1FLsV_jyKghJGFri4v9M3PKSHUeLbsgCP0Ns2GAhO0yYKAfqj6_Q=w1381-h778-s-no-gm?authuser=0" width="700px">

 Instructions on how to create and configure, and ultimately load data to a local development oracle and postgres database.
-The intent is to allow  local development without any concerns on load / data polution and or corruption to the various on prem line of business databases, or the actual new spar database.
+The intent is to allow local development without any concerns on load / data polution and or corruption to the various on prem line of business databases, or the new spar database.

+For most requirements this is the doc to folllow.
+Re-running the extraction should only be required if you need the latest greatest data in your dev environment.

 **Assumptions:**
 1. The DDL has been extracted and configured with flyway migrations